-- 1. Students in the Mansfield Christian School Division of Independent Studies can become eligible for the National Honor Society after completing six units of credit of on-campus classes, three of which must be core classes, with an accumulative GPA of 3.5.
-The core classes must include courses in mathematics, science, social studies, English, foreign language, or Bible. - 2.
-To be considered for selection, Independent Studies students must be nominated by the Independent Studies Director and a Mansfield Christian School classroom teacher; they must be currently enrolled in minimum of two MCS classes on campus. - 3.
+- Students in the Mansfield Christian School Division of Independent Studies can become eligible for the National Honor Society after completing six units of credit of on-campus classes, three of which must be core classes, with a cumulative GPA of 3.5 unweighted or 4.0 weighted GPA.
+The core classes must include courses in mathematics, science, social studies, English, foreign language, Image or Bible. - 2.
+To be considered for selection, Independent Studies students must be nominated by the Independent Studies Director and a Mansfield Christian School classroom teacher; they must be currently enrolled in minimum of two MCS classes on campus.
+See Fulltime Students Selection Guidelines for specific application and membership procedures. - 3.
 To maintain membership, the student must continue to take two such courses each year and attend all NHS meetings. - 4.
 Any member who falls below the standards of scholarship, leadership, character, or service may be considered for dismissal from the Flames Chapter of the NHS.
 This includes any violation of the law or major school regulations (suspension-level offenses) or the accumulation of minor MCS offenses (detention-level offenses.)
 Details may be found in the bylaws of the Flames Chapter of the NHS.
 Once dropped from membership, the student is no longer eligible to be in the National Honor Society.